syagawa/cameyamasan/README.md

 4. Connect Timer Camera X to PC.
 5. Compile to Timer Camera X.

-### Compile source to Camera by platformio in PC
+### Compile source to Camera by PlatformIO in PC

-1. Install VS Code on pc, start VS Code, then install platformio extension. set M5Stack-Timer-Cam
+1. Install VS Code on pc, start VS Code, then install PlatformIO extension. set M5Stack-Timer-Cam
-2. git clone this repository.
-3. Open this repository in VS Code.
+2. Open this repository in VS Code.
-4. Open ar diretory by platformio extension.
+3. Open ar diretory by PlatformIO extension.
-5. Connect Timer Camera X to PC.
+4. Connect Timer Camera X to PC.
-6. Compile to Timer Camera X.
+5. Compile to Timer Camera X.

 ## 2. Settings in Raspberry Pi